Marcel Ciolacu: President of the Chamber of Deputies

-Leader of the Social Democratic Party (PSD)
+Leader of the Social Democratic Party

 As leader of the Lower Chamber, Ciolacu kept a reserved and non-vocal stance.
 In October 2019, a motion of no confidence was initiated by the PNL-led opposition that successfully removed Dăncilă from power, even though Ciolacu maintained that the Dăncilă Cabinet would not fall.
 He supported Viorica Dăncilă's bid to the presidency of Romania but after her defeat and her historically weak result, Ciolacu went on to take control of the party.

 On 25 November 2019, one day after the presidential election, Marcel Ciolacu personally visited Dăncilă at her home, event at which has been speculated in the Press Marcel Ciolacu asked her to resign from the party's leadership, offering her an MP seat in the next legislative election but which has been denied by Ciolacu, Paul Stănescu and Dăncilă herself.
 On 26 November, after a six hour long meeting of the Executive Committee of PSD, Viorica Dăncilă resigns as Party Leader, with Marcel Ciolacu acting as Leader and Paul Stănescu as General Secretary following this.

 Ciolacu was expected to run for a full term as leader of PSD at its Congress on 29 February 2020, but the Congress was postponed to 21 March due to the emergence of COVID-19 pandemic in Romania.
 In early March, they announced plans to move the Congress online in light of the epidemic-related ban of gatherings of more than 1000 people.
 Ultimately, the Congress took place on 22 August 2020 and resulted in Ciolacu's election as leader of PSD, defeating Eugen Teodorovici on an overwhelming 1310–91 margin.